 Activating the lightsaber for the first time and seeing the holographic blue blade shoot up is incredibly neat.
 More to the point, though, I was most impressed with how good it feels to use the lightsaber.
 Motion control gameplay can often feel imprecise, but swinging the blade around worked surprisingly well.
 When in a prequel-era mission, I was particularly impressed with how the spindly droids would fall apart depending on where I slashed at them.

 Delightfully, I was able to cut off specific arms, heads, legs and even the barrels of guns, making me feel like a skilled Jedi Knight.
 You can also deflect blaster bolts by positioning your blade towards enemies, which feels really satisfying to pull off.

 In battles with lightsaber-wielding foes, the game can get even more thrilling.
 On-screen flashes will warn you of the direction of incoming attacks (which can come from many different angles), and successfully parrying all of the blows will leave your enemy vulnerable to a powerful counter move.
-Kylo Ren in particular comes at you with an unbridled fury, making it rather tense as you try to block his barrage of attacks.
+Kylo Ren, in particular, comes at you with unbridled fury, making it rather tense as you try to block his barrage of attacks.

 You’ll also be able to equip a Force power before the battle starts, with options including Force Speed (slowing your foe down momentarily) or Force Push (sending enemies flying).
 In combat, these can be executed by pressing the same button you ignite your lightsaber with.

 The noisy setting I was in made it rather hard to hear the sounds in the headset, but they were certainly authentically Star Wars.
 Your opponents also talk during the game, adding more life to their already solid character models and animations.
 At one point, I caught Ren saying “I have failed you, grandfather” when I beat him, referring, of course, to Darth Vader.